Gottlieb Kirsch Mystery Solved

 To both my dismay and delight, the obituary left me with more questions and I had to put down my “finalized” list for now.
 I am always excited to find new information about those Kirsch siblings who remained in Europe.
 Pauline’s obituary is the second obituary I can recall that mentions those siblings.
 This 1924 obituary for Christian Kirsch mentions “two half-sisters in Poland.”
 Because that obituary did not mention Christian’s half-sisters, Pauline and Lydia Kirsch, by name, I assumed that this referred to them.
 I wondered if his family did not know they were both living in Canada in 1924.

 I knew about “Mr. F. Kirsch of Germany”–likely Ferdinand Kirsch, unmarried, who went to Germany.
 According to Lydia’s descendants, Friedrich Kirsch went missing in the First World War.
 From the obituary, I now know that Ferdinand was still living in 1968 (age seventy-one).
 However, the mention of “Mrs. W. Freese” (possible variants Fries and Friese) is a mystery to me.
-Out of Pauline’s sisters, only three sisters might have been living in 1968.
+Out of Pauline’s sisters, only three might have been living in 1968.
 Lydia is mentioned in the obituary.
 Her half-sister, Christina Kirsch, would have been ninety-nine years old if she was still living (date of death unknown).
 She was married to Fred Schwerderke.
 According to Lydia’s descendants, the youngest Kirsch sister, Olga Kirsch, was two years old when her mother, Auguste Reiter, died, and was adopted by the Pols family.
 She apparenty died before the Pols family immigrated to Canada.
 If she was living at the time of Pauline’s death, she would have been around sixty-three years old.